Data-driven Characterization of Near-Surface Velocity in the San Francisco Bay Area: A Stationary and Spatially Varying Approach: Model Development

 A gamma distribution was chosen as the prior because its support is on the positive side of the real line, ensuring that $V_{S30w}$ remains physically meaningful.
 The prior mean is one, with the 16th to 84th percentile ranging from $0.35$ to $1.68$.

 The prior distribution for the change in curvature as a function $Vs30$ is a log-normal distribution with a mean of $2.0$ in logspace and a standard deviation of $0.3$:

-A negative $s_2$ would imply a concave median profile as $V_{S30}$ increases (i.e., as velocity profiles become stiffer), deemed unphysical.
+A negative $s_2$ would imply a concave median profile as $V_{S30}$ increases (i.e., as velocity profiles become stiffer), which was deemed unphysical based on simple overburden pressure effects on material stiffness and, by extension, shear wave velocity.
 The log-normal distribution has a strictly positive support, resulting in median $V_S$ profiles that are convex for the entire $V_{S30}$ range.
 The median, 16th, and 84th percentiles for this prior distribution are $7.40$, $5.48$, and $9.96$, respectively.

 An uninformative prior is used for $r_{1stat}$, which controls the slope of $V_S$ at low $V_{S30}$.
-It is modeled with a normal distribution centered at zero and a standard deviation of $5.0$:
+The coefficient $r_{1stat}$ corresponds to $r_1$ in Equation \ref{eq:k_scl} for the stationary model.
+It is modeled using a normal distribution with a mean of zero and a standard deviation of $5.0$:

-A zero value for $r_{1stat}$ corresponds to a unit $V_S$ slope with depth (i.e., $\exp(r_{1stat})$), while the 16th and 84th percentiles correspond to slopes of 0.001 and $150$, respectively, covering a wide range of feasible values.
+A zero value for $r_{1stat}$ represents a unit slope for $V_S$ with depth (i.e., $\exp(r_{1stat})$), while the 16th and 84th percentiles correspond to slopes of 0.001 and 150, respectively, covering a broad range of plausible values.

-The rate of slope change for profiles with intermediate $V_{S30}$ is controlled by $r_{2stat}$ whose prior is described by a log-normal distribution with $0.5$ log-mean and standard deviation.
+The rate of slope change for profiles with intermediate $V_{S30}$ is controlled by $r_{2stat}$, which follows a log-normal distribution with a log-mean of $0.5$ and a standard deviation of $0.5$:

-As with previous terms, a prior with positive support is selected to ensure an increasing $V_S$ slope for higher $V_{S30}$, consistent with observations from previous studies \citep{asimaki2014, marafi2021generic}.
+Similar to $r_{1stat}$, $r_{2stat}$ corresponds to $r_2$ in Equation \ref{eq:k_scl} for the stationary model.
+A prior with positive support ensures an increasing $V_S$ slope for higher $V_{S30}$, consistent with findings from previous studies \citep{asimaki2014, marafi2021generic}.

 The coefficient $r_3$ controls the rate of change at high $V_{S30}$.
 An exponential prior distribution is used to penalize unnecessary model complexity \citep{Simpson2017, Lavrentiadis2021}:

 The exponential distribution has most of its mass near zero, ensuring a minimal rate of slope change unless there is significant evidence in the empirical data supporting a more complex model.